Special Education Visual And Performing Arts

 By month/year, THE STUDENT will identify ( eye gaze, pointing, augmentative communication, verbally label, etc.)The props needed for a particular scene 4 out of 5 trials for 7 out of 10 days as observed and recorded by staff.

-By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another student 2 out of 5 trials for 5 out of 10 days as observed and recorded by staff.
+By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another THE STUDENT 2 out of 5 trials for 5 out of 10 days as observed and recorded by staff.

-By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another student 3 out of 5 trials for 6 out of 10 days as observed and recorded by staff.
+By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another THE STUDENT 3 out of 5 trials for 6 out of 10 days as observed and recorded by staff.

-By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another student 4 out of 5 trials for 7 out of 10 days as observed and recorded by staff.
+By month/year, THE STUDENT will help create a backdrop for a scene working collaboratively with another THE STUDENT 4 out of 5 trials for 7 out of 10 days as observed and recorded by staff.

 By month/year, THE STUDENT will determine ( eye gaze, pointing, augmentative communication, verbally label, etc. the sound effects or music needed for a particular scene 2 out of 5 trials for 5 out of 10 days as observed and recorded by staff.